techidaily/site-some-skills/source/_posts/boost-productivity-fast-efficiently-start-programs-via-keyboard-triggers-on-windows-11.md

 ![Windows 11 with the Steam app pinned to the Taskbar.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/02/windows-steam-taskbar-1.jpeg)

- While this method is fairly simple, its biggest drawback is that you can only use the taskbar shortcuts for a maximum of ten applications, with Win+0 being the key combination to launch the tenth.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ While this method is fairly simple, its biggest drawback is that you can only use the taskbar shortcuts for a maximum of ten applications, with Win+0 being the key combination to launch the tenth.

 ##  How to Use App Properties Shortcuts to Open Apps